- Phonological markedness avoidance in sentence formation (in collaboration with Bruce Hayes, and, more recently, Tim Hunter).

 - Down-stream consequences of word-segmentation on phonotactic grammars: a computational study (in collaboration with Megha Sundara).

-Breiss, Canaan and Bruce Hayes (submitted).
-Sentence construction respects phonological markedness constraints. [pdf]
+Breiss, Canaan and Bruce Hayes (accepted).
+Phonological markedness effects in sentence formation.
+Language. [pdf]

 Breiss, Canaan (2019).
 Phonotactic markedness increases processing costs in speech production.
 Poster presented at the 32nd Annual CUNY Conference on Human Sentence Processing. [poster]

 Breiss, Canaan (2019).
 Investigating the learnability of gang effects.
 Talk presented at the 93rd LSA Annual Meeting, New York City, NY. [handout]

 Breiss, Canaan (2018).
 Phonological markedness impacts sentence construction: Modeling evidence from Korean and Tagalog.
 Talk presented at WCCFL 36, UCLA.